Oracle posterior contraction rates under hierarchical priors: General results

-Condition (P2) is reminiscent of the classical prior mass condition considered in \cite{ghosal2000convergence,ghosal2007convergence} where $\delta_{n,m}^2$ is understood as the `posterior contraction rate' for the model $\mathcal{F}_m$.
-Hence (P2) can also be viewed as a \emph{solvability condition} imposed on each model.
-Note that (\ref{cond:sufficient_prior_mass_local_ball_general}) only requires a sufficient prior mass on a Kullback-Leibler ball near $f_{0,m}$, where \cite{ghosal2000convergence,ghosal2007convergence} uses more complicated metric balls induced by higher moments of the Kullback-Leibler divergence.
+Condition (P2) is reminiscent of the classical prior mass condition considered in \cite{ghosal2000convergence,ghosal2007convergence}.
+Since $\delta_{n,m}^2$ is understood as the `posterior contraction rate' for the model $\mathcal{F}_m$, (P2) can also be viewed as a \emph{solvability condition} imposed on each model.
+Note that (\ref{cond:sufficient_prior_mass_local_ball_general}) only requires a sufficient prior mass on a Kullback-Leibler ball near $f_{0,m}$, where \cite{ghosal2000convergence,ghosal2007convergence} use more complicated metric balls induced by higher moments of the Kullback-Leibler divergence.